yi-editor/yi/yi-intero/README.md

 yi-intero is still in an early stage so there is a lot to do.
 The difficulties are my own quick guesses so don't feel discouraged if something turns out to be very difficult.

+You can also look at [the github issue tracker and filter on the plugin-intero label](https://github.com/yi-editor/yi/issues?q=is%3Aopen+is%3Aissue+label%3Aplugin-intero) to find github issues where you can discuss most of the following points.

 ### Keybindings